 The product: Founded by an ex–Apple engineer, Campaign offers love seats ($895; campaignliving.com, or 21 Prince St.) and couches ($1,195) in one Herman Miller–like silhouette and seven different colors, such as “Mojave orange” and “sprouted green.”

 The assembly: Designed according to UPS shipping dimensions, sofas arrive (for free) in two boxes — compressed cushions fit inside the steel frame — and take 15 minutes to set up.
+Full disclosure: This couch was one we were allowed to test at home and then keep.

 The fine print: Return the frame for free within 14 days with the original packaging.
 Campaign doesn’t ask for cushions back — once they expand, they won’t fit back in the box.